Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees

 The limiting tree $\TT_{\gamma,\nu}$ can be seen as the genealogical tree of a continuous model for mass splitting, in some sense analogous to the Markov branching property described above.
-The above convergence holds in distribution in a space of measured metric spaces, endowed with the so-called Gromov-Hausdorff-Prokhorov topology.
-This result contrasts with the situation of \cite{BrDeMcLdlS}, where it is assumed that macroscopic splitting events occur at every step of the construction.
-In that case, the height of $T_n$ is of order $\log n$, and no interesting scaling limit exists.
-A key step in our study will be to use the results from \cite{HaMi09}, where scaling limits of non-increasing Markov chains were considered: such Markov chains are indeed obtained by considering the successive sizes of collections containing a particular marked ball when going up in the tree $T_n$.
+The above convergence holds in distribution in a space of measured metric spaces, endowed with the so-called Gromov--Hausdorff--Prokhorov topology.
+This result contrasts with the situation of~\cite{BrDeMcLdlS}, where it is assumed that macroscopic splitting events occur at every step of the construction.
+In that case, the height of $T_n$ is of order $\log n$, and no interesting\vadjust{\goodbreak} scaling limit exists for the tree.
+A key step in our study will be to use the results from~\cite{HaMi09}, where scaling limits of nonincreasing Markov chains were considered: such Markov chains are indeed obtained by considering the successive sizes of collections containing a particular marked ball when going up in the tree $T_n$.

-This general statement allows to recover, and sometimes improve, many results of \cite{HMPW06,HPW,PiWi08,CFW} dealing specifically with Markov branching trees.
-It also applies to models of random trees that are not {\em a priori} directly connected to our study.
-In particular, we recover the results of Aldous \cite{AldousCRTIII} and Duquesne \cite{duq02} showing that the so-called Brownian and stable trees \cite{AldousCRTI,LeGall/LeJan,dlg02,dlg05} are universal limits for conditioned Galton-Watson trees.
+This general statement allows us to recover, and sometimes improve, many results of~\cite{HMPW06,HPW,PiWi08,CFW} dealing specifically with Markov branching trees.
+It also applies to models of random trees that are not a priori directly connected to our study.
+In particular, we recover the results of Aldous~\cite{AldousCRTIII} and Duquesne~\cite{duq02} showing that the so-called Brownian and stable trees~\cite{AldousCRTI,LeGallLeJan,dlg02,dlg05} are universal limits for conditioned Galton--Watson trees.

-More notably, our results allow to prove that uniform unordered trees with $n$ vertices and degrees bounded by some integer $m+1\in [3,\infty]$ admit the Brownian continuum random tree as a scaling limit.
-This was conjectured by Aldous \cite{AldousCRTII} and proved in \cite{MaMi09} in the particular case $m=2$ of a binary branching, using completely different methods from ours.
-The difficulty of handling such families of random trees comes from the fact that they have no `nice' probabilistic representations, using for instance branching processes or growth models.
-As a matter of fact, uniform random unordered trees do not even have the Markov branching property, but turn out to `almost' bear this property, in a sense that will be explained below.
+More notably, our results entail that uniform unordered trees with $n$ vertices, in which each vertex has at most $m \in[2,\infty]$ children, admit the Brownian continuum random tree as a scaling limit.
+This was conjectured by Aldous~\cite{AldousCRTII} and proved in \cite{MaMi09} in the particular case $m=2$ of a binary branching, using completely different methods from the present paper.
+The difficulty of handling such families of random trees comes from the fact that they have no ``nice'' probabilistic representations, using, for instance, branching processes or growth models.
+As a matter of fact, uniform random unordered trees do not even have the Markov branching property, but it turns out to be ``almost'' the case, in a sense that will be explained below.

 The rest of this section is devoted to a detailed formalization of our results.
-Throughout the paper, we use the notations